Utshaw/Linux-Command-Line/README.md

 `date | cut -d " " -f 1 | cat > date.txt` # pipes from date to cut then get the first field based on space delimiter and then pipes to date.txt

+#### tee
+read from standard input and write to standard output and files

+example:

+`date | tee fulldate.txt | cut -d " " -f 1` # two pipes from date one gets the output to be written to fulldate.txt , the other goes to cut command

 ## Resources